-You would agree that 5 year of working in a state govt industry and commerce department's promotion single window service are enough to understand its working and comment authoritatively about its efficiency & productivity.
+You would agree that 5 year of working in a state govt industry & commerce department's single window cell are enough to understand its working to comment authoritatively on its efficiency & productivity.
 Well I have been there and done that.
 Therefore read the suggestions carefully.
 India has long been relying on 5year plans to industrialse its mainly agriculture and services dominated economy.
 But the results offer no solace to any object analyst.
 All states in India have ‘single window clearance’ teams as part of industry and commerce department.

 Every ‘new’ Industrial promotion policy promises to end ‘inspector raaj’ and reduce harassment of entrepreneurs by providing all needed clearances in one place thus helping investor to navigate the paper maze in a profitable manner.
 But on the ground nothing seems to change since Dr Manmohan Singh liberalised the economy in early 1990s.
 Present Hindu Nationalist govt in India made many promises before 2014 elections to remove the bottlenecks facing industry & commerce but their hammer & tongs approach to problem solving have further complicated the matters.
 Hence India is once again seemingly to fall back into hole of the Hindu rate of growth from which Dr Manmohan Singh rescued it.
 Question facing all industry commerce experts is how to find ways to jump start the new investments through large scale programme of industrialization.

 Agriculture officers of various govts work with farmers advising them on new crops and yield but such service in industry & commerce is missing.
 I recommend that the guys like Amitabh kant tasked with Make- in-India mission must wake up and provide tailored solutions for MSMEs through each state.
 Those visiting industry & commerce departments in any state must be followed up with and provided with several project feasibility Studies to spur industrialization mission.